Manish-Sharma-1810/Data-Science-and-Machine-Learning-Projects/README.md

 This repository is a collection of my Data Science projects.
 In our projects we use data from Kaggle.com and I have performed all tasks using Python.
 These projects basically use Python-3 and Jupyther Notebook.

-In these projects I haved use some very popular librariese of Python-3 which are:
+### In these projects we haved use some very popular librariese of Python-3 which are:
 - numpy
 - pandas
 - matplotlib